tinganho/balanced-storage/README.md

 ```
 And look at the left operand `this.anotherView` to match a corresponding sub method call.

-Because we assigned to `this.anotherView`, any kind of sub method classification must call a sub method on `this.anotherView`.
+Because we assigned to `this.anotherView`, any kind of sub method classification must call a sub method on `this.anotherView` to check that the add method call matches the corresponding sub method call.
 And that is exactly what we have done in our example:

 ```ts
 this.anotherView.removeUser(); // Sub method.